drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 ---
 title: "Witnessable Apps"
 description:
-  "Witnessable apps are a type of application that is fully transparent and verifiable.
+  "Witnessable applications are a type of application that is fully transparent and verifiable.
 This includes its source code, data, and runtime.
 As a result, its users can determine if it is actually safe to use."
 tags:
   - "witnessable"
   - "witnessable apps"
+  - "witnessable app"
+  - "witnessable applications"
+  - "witnessable application"
   - "verifyable"
   - "verification"
   - "architecture"